Compression of Currents and Varifolds: Numerical experiments

-We observe in all cases, that the decay of error of the compressed approximation is rapid, and one can take $m \ll n$ for a good quality of approximation, across all the example cases.
-One also observes, that the trace bounds (in red), have decay rate that generally matches that of the true squared error.
-Finally, we observe that RLS sampling consistently outperforms Uniform sampling in all cases.
+We observe in all cases that the decay of error of the compressed approximation is rapid, and one can take $m \ll n$ for a good quality of approximation, across all the example cases.
+One also observes that the derived trace bounds (in red) have decay rate that generally matches that of the true squared error of our algorithm.
+Finally, we observe that RLS sampling consistently outperforms uniform sampling in all cases.

-We also note that in practice, the RLS sampling tends to produce better \tit{quality} samples (in terms of squared error) than uniform sampling.
+The RLS sampling compression also tends to produce better \tit{quality} samples (in terms of squared error) than uniform sampling.
 In general, uniform sampling will tend to have more points sampled in regions which are oversampled to begin with, thus only representing the underlying surface well only in densely sampled regions.
 On the other hand, RLS sampling measures the local `importance' of triangles through the ridge leverage scores and samples them accordingly.
-Thus, RLS sampling tends to produce more `diverse' samples \cite{Musco} and will produce samples that are well spread out independent of the initial sampling density.
+Thus, RLS sampling tends to produce more `diverse' samples \cite{Musco} and will produce samples that are well spread out, independent of the initial sampling density.

+We further illustrate qualitatively in \cref{tangentpatches}, samples from the compression algorithm for each of the three test shapes, in the varifold case.
+We do so by visualising the resulting `tangent patches' centred on control points and normal vectors as in \cite{VarCompression}.

-Finally, we note that in many geometry processing applications, one often does not require an extremely small error in order to perform down-line tasks with the compressed representation.
-In many situations, the data itself is often acquired in a noisy way, and can contain many local variations that are not relevant in describing the global geometry.
-As such, the above curves suggest one can practically choose $m\ll n$ and obtain an acceptable error for the tasks which we perform with the compressions.
+Finally, we note that in many geometry processing applications, one often does not require an extremely small error in order to perform downstream tasks with the compressed representation.
+In many situations, the data itself is often acquired in a noisy way and can contain many local variations that are not relevant in describing the global geometry.
+As such, the above curves suggest one can practically choose $m\ll n$ and obtain an acceptable error for the down-line tasks which we perform with the compressions.
 For example, \cite{DURRLEMAN} suggests a heuristic of $\tau = 5\%$ relative error cut-off for compression of currents in the orthogonal matching pursuit algorithm.